 - Click inside the Columns field and select one or more column names from the drop-down listbox.
 To delete a selection, click the x to the left of the column name.
 The unique constraint should be different from the primary key constraint defined for the same table; the selected column(s) for the constraints must be distinct. - Use Include columns field to specify columns for INCLUDE clause of the constraint.
 This option is available in Postgres 11 and later. - Select the name of the tablespace in which the unique constraint will reside from the drop-down listbox in the Tablespace field. - Select the name of an index from the drop-down listbox in the Index field.
 This field is optional.
 Adding a unique constraint will automatically create a unique B-tree index on the column or group of columns listed in the constraint, and will force the column(s) to be marked NOT NULL. - Use the Fill Factor field to specify a fill factor for the table and index.
 The fill factor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default. - Move the Deferrable? switch to the Yes position to specify the timing of the constraint is deferrable and can be postponed until the end of the statement.
-The default is No. - If enabled, move the Deferred? switch to the Yes position to specify the timing of the constraint is deferred to the end of the statement.
-The default is No. - Move the NULLs not distinct? switch to the Yes position to treat null values as not distinct.
-The default is No. This option is available only on PostgreSQL 15 and above.
+The default is No.

+• If enabled, move the Deferred? switch to the Yes position to specify the timing of the constraint is deferred to the end of the statement.
+The default is No.